-- Students who are on financial aid probation and who do not meet the Minimum Standards Requirements will be placed on disqualification.
+Students who are on financial aid warning and who do not meet the Minimum Standards Requirements will be placed on disqualification.
 Students who have extenuating circumstances may submit an "Appeal of Disqualification Status" and an "SAP Quiz" to be reconsidered for financial aid.
-The Financial Aid Office will review appeals and quizzes to decide whether to approve or deny financial aid for the term. - Students who reach or exceed the Maximum Time Frame of their program will be placed on disqualification.
+The Financial Aid Office will review appeals and quizzes to decide whether to approve or deny financial aid for the term.

+- Students who reach or exceed the Maximum Time Frame of their program will be placed on disqualification.
 Students are not eligible to receive certain financial aid while on disqualification.
 For a listing of grant and loan programs affected by a disqualified status, please see the section titled "Background."
 Students who have extenuating circumstances may appeal a disqualification status due to exceeding the maximum time frames.
-The student needs to submit the following documents to Financial Aid to be reconsidered for aid based on extenuating circumstances:

-- Education Plan: Make an appointment with a Gavilan College academic counselor to develop an Education Plan which lists the required courses for your educational goal, major. - Appeal of Disqualification Status: This form is available online through Banner Self Service and the Financial Aid website. - 3.
-SAP Quiz: This is a quiz which needs to be completed after reading and understanding the SAP Policy; it is available through Banner Self Service and the Financial Aid website.
+The student needs to submit the following documents to Financial Aid to be reconsidered for aid based on extenuating circumstances: - Education Plan: Make an appointment with a Gavilan College academic counselor to develop an Education Plan which lists the required courses for your educational goal, major.
+Students may submit an initial Education Plan and a second revision as a Final Education Plan.
+After two plans have been submitted, the Financial Aid Office will not accept additional Education Plan revisions. - Appeal of Disqualification Status: This form is available online through Banner Self Service and the Financial Aid website. - SAP Quiz: This is a quiz which needs to be completed after reading and understanding the SAP Policy; it is available through Banner Self Service and the Financial Aid website.